-s the Hong Kong Young Writers Awards (HKYWA) enters its ninth year, Playtimes is inviting schools across Hong Kong, Macau and China to join in and express their creativity and imagination.
-Thanks to new media and digital technologies, Secondary students aged 16-18 can now approach this new genre with interactive narratives.
-These digital stories can encompass a digital animation/short film or a digital storyboard that combines photographs, video, animation, sound, music and text, with a narrative voice.
-Students can work individually or collaboratively to produce their own digital stories that will be uploaded to the Internet and made available to an international audience.
-Students between the ages of 5 and 18 are invited to display their creative talents in five different categories: Fiction, Non-Fiction, Poetry, Cover Art and the new Digital Storytelling category.
+s the Hong Kong Young Writers Awards (HKYWA) enters its tenth year, Playtimes is inviting schools across Hong Kong, Macau and China to join in and express their creativity and imagination. .
+Students between the ages of 5 and 18 are invited to display their creative talents in five different categories: Fiction, Non-Fiction, Poetry, Cover Art and the new Play Writing category.
 We also run a special division for children with Different Learning Abilities.
 In addition, the winner of our Cover Art award adorns the front of a printed Anthology.

 The HKYWA concludes with a selection of the work submitted by students being professionally published in a printed Anthology.
-The Anthology will be presented to the winners at an awards ceremony, held in March 2018.
+The Anthology will be presented to the winners at an awards ceremony, held in March 2019.
 The Anthology will then be officially launched to the public at the Bookazine book store in Prince's Building.
 In addition, we also publish to all entries online as an e-book.

-New Journeys to the West
+New Journeys to the West (our topic for HKYWA 2018)